cemu-project/cemu_graphic_packs/index.md

 If you are willing to help contribute, feel free to [make a pull request](https://github.com/slashiee/cemu_graphic_packs/compare) with your edits.
 For beginners, please follow the [tutorial](https://github.com/slashiee/cemu_graphic_packs/wiki/How-to-create-Graphic-Packs) on the compatiblity wiki.
 For getting into more advanced stuff, feel free to [set up NVIDIA Nsight](https://github.com/slashiee/cemu_graphic_packs/issues/38#issuecomment-309265292).
 Make sure that you're using your fork of the repo, and that you update all resolutions that are available for that game.

 If you need help with finding resolutions besides from 1280x720/1920x1080, [Cemu Viewport Skimmer](https://github.com/mhvuze/CemuViewportSkimmer), [GPU PerfStudio](http://gpuopen.com/archive/gpu-perfstudio/), or [NVIDIA Nsight](http://www.nvidia.com/object/nsight.html) can help you do so.
 There's currently no support for RenderDoc by Cemu.

+### Credits <!-- if you change this specific fallback text you also need to change the code otherwise it won't work --->
+#### Here's only a few of the people that have helped to create these packs!
+**slashiee** - 417 commits: 117,762 line additions and 131,299 line deletions.
+**Getdls** - 31 commits: 30,136 line additions and 1,317 line deletions.
+**Darkemaste** - 23 commits: 14,684 line additions and 747 line deletions.
+**JoelAlone** - 17 commits: 22,529 line additions and 1,797 line deletions.
+**NAVras-Z** - 16 commits: 32,854 line additions and 14,979 line deletions.
+**alexkiri** - 13 commits: 18,432 line additions and 17,262 line deletions.
+**Crementif** - 9 commits: 18,831 line additions and 14,792  line deletions.
+**Xalphenos** - 6 commits: 312 line additions and 36 line deletions.
+**rajkosto** - 6 commits: 503 line additions and 6 line deletions.
+**SwooshyCueb** - 2 commits: 851 line additions and 990 line deletions.
+**runderscore** - 1 commit: 21 line additions and 3 line deletions.
+**riperiperi** - 1 commit: 103 line additions and 22 line deletions.
+**tails101** - 1 commit: 10 line additions and 0 line deletions.
+**Keelhauled** - 1 commit: 99 line additions and 0 line deletions.
+**And the other people that have made pull requests or helped us test these!**
+##### Your browser doesn't support HTML5 which is recommended for viewing certain elements.